 Justified By Trust

-No one is declared righteous by Yahweh because he is baptized by men (whether by water or ruach ), but man is justified by his trust in Yahweh.
+No one is declared righteous by Yahweh because men baptize them (whether by water or ruach ), but man is justified by his trust in Yahweh.

 As Saul states: